Bossboygod/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that changes the working directory to the user’s home directory.
 * A script that displays current directory contents in a long format.
 * A script that displays current directory contents, including hidden files (starting with .).
+* A script that displays current directory contents. -Long format -with user and group IDs displayed numerically -And hidden files (starting with .)